SRLab-Code-Club/Strike-and-dip-uncertainty/README.md

 # It should be noted that...
 1. Collect more than 7 attitude measurements for a given structure with approximately the same orientation
 2. The uncertainty in "attitude measuring" is not considered
-3. The following paper should be read to ensure you understand how this code works
+3. The following paper should be read to ensure you understand how this code works (you may not find this paper on the internet, so I am providing the PDF file)

 # For more (mathematical) information, you can refer to...
 Cronin, V. S. (2008).
 Finding the mean and 95 percent confidence interval of a set of strike-and-dip or lineation data.
 Environmental & Engineering Geoscience, 14(2), 113-119.